smiley405/heximod/README.md

 //Initialize and start Heximod let g = heximod(
+    {
         //An advantage to doing this is that it lets you use your own custom build of Pixi, or a
         //specific version of Pixi that you want to use.
+        // Optional
-    PIXI,
+        pixi: PIXI,
-    {
-        pixiSettings:{
+        settings:{
             // All the PIXI.Application (options) are valid
             width: 550,
             height: 400